-Medical care: There is a first-aid kit at the lodge and the managers and guides are all first-aid trained.
-They also have links to flying doctors so if there were any serious issues, they could take guests to Arusha.
+- There is a first-aid kit at the lodge and the managers and guides are all first-aid trained.
+They also have links to flying doctors so if there were any serious medical issues, guests could be airlifted to Arusha.

-Security measures: There are askaris (armed guards) to walk you back to your tent when it is dark.
+- Askaris (armed guards) walk you back to your room when it is dark.

-Laundry facilities: A full laundry service is included.
-However, as is usual for Tanzanian camps, ladies underwear cannot be washed, so they provide you with some washing powder in your rooms.
+- A full laundry service is included.
+However, as is usual for Tanzanian camps, underwear cannot be washed, so they provide you with some washing powder in your rooms.